Stock events for Shutterstock, Inc. (SSTK)

 SSTK’s Geographic footprint

-Shutterstock, Inc. has a significant global presence, operating in over 150 countries, connecting brands and businesses to content in North America, Europe, and other international markets.
-The majority of its revenue is generated from the domestic market, with North America and Europe jointly accounting for a substantial portion of its sales.
+Shutterstock, Inc. has a global presence, serving customers in North America, Europe, and internationally, with the majority of its revenue generated from the domestic market.

 SSTK Corporate Image Assessment